Lesname/php-coder/README.md

 - PHP
 - TypeScript

-## Parser
+## Interpreter

-The job of the parser is to parse the given code and give type information about it.
-It is not to give execution capabilities.
+The job of the interpreter is to reason about the code, and show via the tokens what it does.
+It is not made so it can be executed

-Currently the following parsers are available:
+Currently the following interpreters are available:
 - TypeScript
 - Angular
   - Expression
+  - Template